Abhaysharma53/Abhaysharma53/README.md

 - 👋 Hi, I’m @Abhaysharma53
 - 👀 I’m interested in Data Science, Machine Learning, Business Analytics And Optimization Techniques
-- 🌱 I’m currently upskiling myself in Machine Learning and Data Visualization
+- 🌱 I’m currently upskiling myself in Machine Learning and MLOps
 - 💞️ I’m looking to collaborate on Data science and ML projects
 - 📫 How to reach me
                            Email - abs0503000@gmail.com     Linkedin - https://www.linkedin.com/in/abhay-sharma01/